MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **AddinVersionV2** - the add-in version

+- **IsAppClosedWhileLoadingInBoot**- Whether the add-in was loaded during boot cancellation

   - **IsBootInProgress** – whether the Office application is in the process of booting

   - **LoadDuration** - duration of the add-in load